pmarsh-scottlogic/OpenAI-demo/README.md

 run `npm run build` in a console of choice.
 Then open index.html in the browser of your choice.
 After each code change you will need to run `npm run build` again, and refresh the browser to see changes.

 **NOTE THIS IS BAD PRACTISE.
 DO NOT COPY THIS FOR A REAL PROJECT.
-THE API KEY SHOULD BE KEPT SECURE IN A `.ENV` FILE INSTEAD.**
+THE API KEY SHOULD BE KEPT SECURE IN A `.env` FILE INSTEAD.**